Schedule Demo

 How to Conduct User Access Reviews

 While there are no set mandates on how an organization should conduct a review, establishing a process and following it methodically for each of your critical applications ensures consistent compliance across your application landscape.
-Below are standard steps you can serve as a guide; however, based on the complexity of your access landscape, you should ideally create a process template that works best for you.
+Below are standard steps you can serve as a guide:

 Define the Access Management Policy